Luke-SNAW/Luke-SNAW.github.io/vault/dev.tools.cli.md

 - [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line)
 - 🤖 [just](https://github.com/casey/just) is a handy way to save and run project-specific commands.
+- [Structured text tools](https://github.com/dbohdan/structured-text-tools) - The following is a list of text-based file formats and command line tools for manipulating each.

 ## Shell